dave-hagedorn/cpp-typelist/README.md

 A functional-style typelist for C++20.

-Lambdas are passed as predicates to algorithms (filter, transform, find_if, etc.) that evaluate directly to new types, typelists, or constexpr values.
+Lambdas are used as predicates to algorithms (filter, transform, find_if, etc.) that evaluate directly to new types, typelists, or constexpr values.

 Rather than typing, say